 A founding member of the West Virginia Storytelling Guild and a former state liaison to the National Storytelling Network, she takes her fun seriously — researching the real-life drama behind many stories, visiting the sites about which she speaks, and considering the role such stories play in the broad panoply of life.

-We asked Holstein to rank her five favorite West Virginia ghost stories and provide some background behind each, included in italicized notes.
+We asked her to rank her five favorite West Virginia ghost stories and provide some background behind each, which we've included in italicized notes.
 We were looking for insight into the story-telling process.
-Holstein provided plenty of that — as well as chilling narrative bound to keep readers sleepless for hours.
+She provided plenty of that—as well as chilling narratives bound to keep readers sleepless for hours.

 The Greenbrier Ghost

 Elva Zona Heaster was a beautiful young woman when she met and married Edward “Trout” Shue, a blacksmith who moved to Greenbrier County in 1896 after the death of his second wife.
 Zona’s mother, Mary Heaster, warned her daughter that Shue had probably been responsible for the deaths of his first two wives, but Zona didn’t listen.
 She married him anyway, and, two months later, she was dead.
 On her death certificate, the doctor listed the cause of her death as natural, but Mrs. Heaster said, “That devil has killed her.”

 After the funeral, Mrs. Heaster began telling people that Zona was appearing to her at night and told her that Trout had killed her by breaking her neck.
 Greenbrier County Prosecuting Attorney John A. Preston heard Heaster’s story and ordered an exhumation and autopsy, which revealed that Zona had, indeed, died of a broken neck.

 Shue was arrested, though he boasted to anyone who would listen that no one could prove he did it and that he planned to have seven wives before he died.